TamLem/zprotocol_test/readme.md

+**Alert -- Error when starting the index.js because the database is not connected **create a database on testing machine to fix this

 * HTML CSS and JS for the front end.
     * CSS grid was used for the layout
 * Backend, express server